netglade/auto_mappr/packages/auto_mappr/README.md

 When you need to assign a custom function or a const value as a value for given target field, you can use the `custom` argument in a `Field` mapping.
 Alternatively, you can use the `Field.custom()` constructor which hides other then-invalid parameters.

-You can set up `Target Function(Source dto)` function or `const Target` value.
+Provide `const Target` value or custom mapping function.

+Custom function has to follow one of these formals:
+-  has `Source` model argument -  `Target Function(Source dto)`
+-  has exactly zero arguments and returns `Target`

 ```dart
 @AutoMappr([